sebescudie/Webinars.UsingNugets/README.md

 - Let's install [StringExtensionsLibrary](https://www.nuget.org/packages/StringExtensionsLibrary/), a convenience nuget that contains many functions that allow us to do string manipulations
 - We read the [Github descriptions](https://github.com/timothymugayi/StringExtensions), and see many usefull functions that could be usefull in our patches
 - We install the nuget, reference it in our patch, and new category shows up in the node browser
-- Let's look at the node browser and the Github page side by side : that's a match !
+- Let's look at the node browser and the Github page side by side : that's a match!
 - Let's use a cool node and see it works instantly in our dataflow approach

 ## 2. Tailoring a nuget for VL usage